About the Assessors Department

 Purpose and Function

 The Assessor's Department assesses real estate, personal property and motor vehicles for tax purposes.
-The department annually produces tax bills, with the assistance of the departments of Information Technology and City Collectors, on 42,197 real estate parcels, 3,014 personal property accounts and over 100,000 vehicles.
+The department annually produces tax bills, with the assistance of the departments of Information Technology and City Collectors, on about 42,000 real estate parcels, 3,0 personal property accounts and over 100,000 vehicles.
 The main objective is to establish assessed values that are accurate, fair and equitable.
-For FY 2017, these taxable sources combine for revenue to the City of Springfield in excess of $191,411,830.

 The Assessor's Department also provides a variety of forms of tax relief to property owners.
 State law specifically designates certain exemptions for individuals who meet defined criteria.
 The Board of Assessors, upon application, may also abate assessed values.